infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Quasar** is a fast and light-weight remote administration tool coded in C#.
 Providing high stability and an easy-to-use user interface, Quasar is the perfect remote administration solution for you. https://github.com/quasar/QuasarRAT

 ### Staging
+* **Rapid Attack Infrastructure (RAI)** Red Team Infrastructure...
+Quick...
+Fast...
+Simplified One of the most tedious phases of a Red Team Operation is usually the infrastructure setup.
+This usually entails a teamserver or controller, domains, redirectors, and a Phishing server. https://github.com/obscuritylabs/RAI
 * **Red Baron** is a set of modules and custom/third-party providers for Terraform which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams. https://github.com/byt3bl33d3r/Red-Baron
 * **EvilURL** generate unicode evil domains for IDN Homograph Attack and detect them. https://github.com/UndeadSec/EvilURL
 * **Domain Hunter** checks expired domains, bluecoat categorization, and Archive.org history to determine good candidates for phishing and C2 domain names. https://github.com/threatexpress/domainhunter